-The Supreme Court has long taken the position that if an IP owner licenses a product market competitor, the IP owner may restrict the price at which its competitor sells the licensed product.
+The Supreme Court has long held that where an IP owner licenses a product market competitor, it may restrict the price at which its competitor sells the licensed product.
 United States v General Electric, 272 US 476 (1926).
 However, for many years the liberal treatment afforded resale price maintenance for licensed products stood in contrast to the per se rule against vertical price fixing more generally.
-Then, in 2007 the Supreme Court reversed the per se rule for vertical price fixing and held that, given the potential for procompetitive benefits, an agreement between vertically related entities on minimum resale prices will be evaluated under the rule of reason.
+Then, in 2007, the Supreme Court reversed the per se rule for vertical price fixing and held that, given the potential for procompetitive benefits, an agreement between vertically related entities on minimum resale prices will be evaluated under the rule of reason.
 Leegin Creative Leather Products v PSKS, 551 US 877 (2007).
 The rule of reason requires a showing that the agreement harmed competition and that the harm was not outweighed by countervailing competitive benefits.
 Competitive harm is unlikely in a situation where the licensor and licensee would not have competed in the same relevant market absent the licence.
-However, resale price maintenance remains per se unlawful under many state antitrust statutes.
+Thus, the law covering licensed and unlicensed products is now better aligned under federal law.
+However, resale price maintenance remains per se unlawful under many state antitrust statutes